How Palliative Care Helps the Child

 The main goal of pediatric palliative care is to allow your child to grow and develop through childhood in the face of serious illness.

-Using a team approach, pediatric palliative care helps your child and family caregivers cope with the challenges of illness and hospitalizations by relieving the symptoms of the disease or treatments.
-The team also focuses on supporting the people around your child, including siblings.
-They provide your child’s medical team with resources for medical care at home or closer to home.
+The palliative care team also focuses on supporting the people around your child, including siblings.
+They provide you and your child’s other medical teams with resources for medical care at home or closer to home.
 They also coordinate care among your child’s many doctors and improve communication between you and the primary medical team.

 Pediatric palliative care teams manage common symptoms, such as pain, shortness of breath, depression, anxiety, nausea, spasticity and seizures.
 They explain ways to care for children in unique circumstances, including those who need fetal and neonatal care or suffer from chronic illnesses.
 They also offer practical advice about making difficult medical decisions and about caring for children outside the hospital and in the community.